Divya-Farswan/Divya-Farswan/README.md

 💻 Looking to collaborate on open-source projects related to web development, especially MERN stack-based applications.
 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/divya-farswan).
 😄 Pronouns: She/Her
-⚡ Fun fact: I love traveling and exploring new places, which inspires my creativity in web design.
 .

 <!---